Discussing the Spectrum of Physics-Enhanced Machine Learning; a Survey on Structural Mechanics Applications: Grey PEML Schemes

-Boundary conditions are embedded into PINNs in one of two ways; the first is to embed them in a `soft' manner, where an additional loss term is included based on a defined boundary condition $\xi(\mathbf{y})$ \cite{sun2020surrogate}.
+where $\partial_t\mathcal{N}_{\mathbf{z}}$ is the estimated first order derivative of the state using automatic differentiation, and the system parameters are $\theta = \{m, c, k, k_3\}$.
+Boundary conditions are embedded into \emph{PINNs} in one of two ways; the first is to embed them in a `soft' manner, where an additional loss term is included based on a defined boundary condition $\xi(\mathbf{y})$ \citep{sun2020surrogate}.
 Given the boundary domain $\partial\Omega\in\Omega_c$,